centuryglass/KeyChord/README.md

 # KeyChord
-A chorded keyboard input application, intended for use with portable Linux devices.
+A chorded software keyboard for the ClockworkPi GameShell and similar devices.

 [JUCE Template Documentation Files](docs/Main.md)